helm/charts/stable/metallb/README.md

 ```

 The command deploys MetalLB on the Kubernetes cluster.
 This chart does
-not provide a default configuration, MetalLB will not act on your
+not provide a default configuration; MetalLB will not act on your
 Kubernetes Services until you provide
 one.
 The [configuration](#configuration) section lists various ways to
 provide this configuration.